Ensembl/amr_genotypes/docs/METHODS.md

 Antibiotic records are taken from the `class` and `subclass` output from AMRFinderPlus.
 Where these output are the same, we indicate this is an annotation at the level of a class of antimicrobial compound.
 Where they differ we assume this will refer to a specific compound.
 Where we have records where the `class` is set to a value such as `AMINOGLYCOSIDE` and `subclass` is set to `SPECTINOMYCIN/STREPTOMYCIN` we interpret this as two separate calls on AMR and represent it as two records in our resource.
 We then use the previously described algorithm to retrieve the ontological term.

+##### Issues with lookup

+We curently do not process the following antimicrobial compounds

+- [Maduramicin](https://www.ebi.ac.uk/ols4/ontologies/chebi/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCHEBI_189929): no entry in ARO and not a child term of `CHEBI:33281 antimicrobial agent` in ChEBI
+- [Xeruborbactam](https://www.ebi.ac.uk/ols4/ontologies/aro/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FARO_3007048): not a child term of `ARO:1000003 antibiotic molecule` in ARO

+Rules for this processing are under review

 #### Archive identifiers

 We ensure records are linked to the following archives